ammarjavedofficial/erppolicy/privacy.md

 ### **Introduction**

-ERP Attendance built the *ERP Attendance* app as a free application intended solely for use by company employees.
+Elite Erp Hr built the *Elite Erp Hr* app as a free application intended solely for use by company employees.
 This Service is provided at no cost and is designed for internal company operations only.

-This Privacy Policy explains how we handle data when you use the ERP Attendance app, especially with regard to location services.
+This Privacy Policy explains how we handle data when you use the Elite Erp Hr app, especially with regard to location services.

 By using the app, you agree to the practices described below.